netxms/netxms-doc/admin/installation.rst

 Windows Agent installer (named nxagent-VERSION.exe, for example nxagent-3.4.178.exe), has various command line options for unattended installation.
-Installation will ignore any configuration file options (/CONFIGENTRY, /NOSUBAGENT, /SERVER, /SUBAGENT) if config file already exists or if /CENTRALCONFIG option is used.
-These options are following:
+Installation will ignore any configuration file options (/CONFIGENTRY, /NOSUBAGENT, /SERVER, /SUBAGENT, etc) if config file already exists or if /CENTRALCONFIG option is used.
+However, it's possible to delete and recreate the configuration file with /FORCECREATECONFIG command line option.

+The options are following:

 .. list-table::
    :header-rows: 1
-   :widths: 1 3
+   :widths: 12 30

    * - Option
      - Description